 As a reminder, this is a five-part series to identify what are in my view the top 25 wrestling themes of all time.

-This series will be ranked by me alone on the following criteria:
+This series was ranked by me alone on the following criteria:

 Wrestler participation in creation of the song.

 The ratings are mine and mine alone and are often influenced by my musical and wrestler preferences, so I make no apologies for not including your song or ranking the songs in a manner you don’t like.
 I make no promises that my opinion on these won’t be different six months from now.

 #5 “I Won't Do What You Tell Me”, Steve Austin

 Is there one sound in the history of wrestling that has received a bigger pop than the sound of breaking glass?

 Steve Austin was the biggest star in wrestling and one of the biggest stars in the world from 1997-1999.
 His theme song still gets a massive pop 20+ years later.
 And his song definitely fits his Texas Rattlesnake personality.
 The danger, the attitude, all emobied in this one instrumental.

 Like many others, one of the problems with Austin’s theme was the fact that the company kept trying to tinker with it over time.
 After the original Jim Johnston version came this unneeded version from Disturbed.

 For a brief period, Austin used this dumpster fire of a theme created by H-Blocks.

 But the original is well-deserving of a top-5